The Long Goodbye (novel): Plot summary

-Marlowe refuses to let the story lie, and when the authorities decide to forgo an inquest because it will show them up, he steals a photostat of Eileen's confession from the police.
+Marlowe refuses to let the story lie, and when the authorities decide to forgo an inquest because it will show them up, he steals a duplicate photostat of Eileen's confession from the police.
 Marlowe contacts a reporter he knows in order to make sure the confession is printed, even though the reporter warns him that he'll make numerous enemies by doing so.
 Marlowe replies that he has been trying to say goodbye to Terry Lennox for "a long, long time."
 A few days later Marlowe is assaulted by Menendez, who is then arrested by Ohls in a setup.
 Ohls explains that Marlowe was intentionally left in a position to take the photostat because the police wanted to trap Menendez in a felony, and Ohls knew that Marlowe's scruples and stubbornness would lead him to do the best he could to clear Lennox's name.

 Mrs. Linda Loring has called Marlowe previously, informing him that she is getting a divorce from her husband Dr. Loring, who has written prescriptions for massive doses of Demerol to the late Mrs. Wade, allowing her to overdose.
 Linda pays a visit to Marlowe's house with an overnight bag, and they drink champagne together.
 She stays for the night and even proposes marriage to Marlowe.
 In the morning they part amicably, Linda leaving for Paris.

 Later, Marlowe is visited by a Mexican man who claims to have been present when Lennox was killed in his hotel room.
 Marlowe listens to his story but rejects it and offers his own version, ending with the revelation the Mexican man is none other than Lennox himself, who has had cosmetic surgery after his elaborately faked suicide.
 Lennox attempts to make amends for the trouble he has caused Marlowe but is rebuffed.
 While Marlowe claims that he doesn't judge him for what he did, he returns the $5,000 bill and says Lennox is "not here anymore."
 Lennox is hurt by this and leaves after saying goodbye.
 The novel ends with Marlowe listening to Lennox leave and faintly hoping he might return but instead explaining that he never saw him again.